-Sometimes you got to strip it all away and get down to the bare necessities.
-It took me six months of recipe testing to digest, practice and implement this, but I got there.
-Practice, practice, practice!
-And now I have a recipe for moong daal, I love.
+Sometimes you’ve got to strip it all away and get down to the bare necessities.
+After six months of recipe testing, I was able to digest and implement this practice.
+Understanding that good food does not need to be complicated.
+The time and practice were well worth the experience.
+Along with a ghee-licious recipe for moong daal, I love.

-You would think a girl who grew up eating daal, almost every other week, could just whip up a moong daal.
+You would think a girl who grew up eating daal every other week, could just whip up a batch of soupy moong daal.
 It would be easy breezy.
 Well…apparently, that wasn’t my case.
-Growing up we enjoyed a dry moong curry in which the integrity of the lentil remained.
-Several other single lentil daal recipes were enjoyed too, but never a soupy moong.
-Hmmm—maybe it’s a regional thing?
-I am not really sure of the why, but I do know there are a plethora daal recipes.
-They vary from town to town, street to street, home to home, religion to religion in South Asia—that’s just the glory of daal.
+Growing up moong daal was served like a dry curry.
+In which the integrity of the lentil remained.
+We ate this tomato based dish with chapati.
+Sometimes rolled into a burrito.
+It was our road food.
+We also made other single soupy-style lentil recipes like tuwar and urad, but never moong.
+Hmmm—maybe it was a regional thing?
+I am not really sure of the why, but I do know there are a plethora daal recipes in South Asia.
+They vary from town to town, street to street, home to home, religion to religion—that’s just the glory of daal.

 While working on this recipe, I pulled out every typical ingredient from my daal bag—fried onions, whole garam masalas, an array of spice mixes, but none of them were giving me that simple, uncomplicated goodness I was seeking.
-After a couple months and moong daal overload, I needed a break.
+After a couple months and an overload of moong daal, I realized I needed a break.
 I was trying too hard and the repeated disappointment was fostering stagnated ideas.
-Heavy clouds were looming over me and the creative fluidity was running dry.
-Then, good ol’ Father Time delivered a message.
+My creative juices were running dry.
+Eventually, good ol’ Father Time delivered a message.
 “Just make it the simplest way you know how”.
-And boom!
+And boom.
 That’s my story of how a girl whose life was turned upside down, over a simple moong daal recipe, developed Ghee-licious Moong Daal.

 I am loving this recipe.
-It has been on my weekly rotation.
+It has been on my weekly rotation for a few weeks now.
 It’s nothing fancy or complicated, it just simple, traditional, goodness.
 The combination of ghee and hing (asafetida), add a buttery touch, while still keeping the daal light.
 It’s not overly spicy or predominant in one spice versus another.
-Each time, I have made this recipe, I am reminded of how sometimes the simple things are the best things in life.
+I am grateful for this lesson and hope that each time I make this recipe, I am reminded of the value of simplicity.

 Ghee-licious Moong Daal